Ridesharing in Australia: How to drive for Uber without voiding your car insurance

 Why you need to enquire about rideshare car insurance

-We’re not a negative bunch here at Mozo, but it is pretty important to understand the kind of money you could cost yourself if you don’t either ask your insurer about ridesharing cover, or shop around for a policy that will have you covered in the event of an accident.
+It's pretty important to understand the kind of money you could lose if you don’t ask your provder about ridesharing cover, or shop around for a policy which includes it.

-Essentially, if your insurer lists carrying passengers for money as a general exclusion and you’ve had an accident while driving for one of these services, your car insurance will be void.
-This means that any of the cover your policy would have usually provided, whether it be for your own car or someone else’s property will not kick in, leaving you to foot the bill and could potentially cost tens of thousands of dollars.
-For this reason, it is super important to call your provider up and ask about ridesharing cover before you get your newest side hustle up and rolling.
+If 'carrying passengers for money' listed as a general exclusion on your policy and you’ve had an accident while driving for one of these services, your car insurance will be void.
+This means any of the cover your policy would usually provide, whether it be for your own car or someone else’s property, will not kick in, leaving you to foot the bill.